For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 However, it's important to note that not all bamboo is harvested sustainably.
 It can help to look for bamboo-focused brands and products that are FSC-certified.

 If you've found a brand that you're confident is focused on sustainability, bamboo homeware can make great eco-friendly gifts.
-You could consider items like bamboo cutlery, stationery, a lunchbox or anything else for the home that you might need.
+You could consider items like bamboo cutlery, stationery, a lunchbox or anything else you might need for the home.

 Keen to find alternatives to Amazon?
 There are loads of other great online shops to try instead.